jessepav/lacygoill-wiki-backup/C/C.md

 ### What's the name of `<stdio.h>`?

 A header.

 ##
-## How to declare a variable?

-Specify its type then its name:

-    int height;
-    float profit;

-## How to declare several variables of the same type?

-Combine their declarations on a single line, and separate their names with commas:

-    int height, length, width, volume;
-    float profit, loss;

-##
 ## Which influence does the type of a numeric variable have?